glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 - **Duplicate Booking**: If the patient already has an appointment, a warning is displayed.

 ## 8. Generate Reports

+### Description
+Administrators can generate analytics reports on system usage.

 ### Actor
 Administrator